racket/rhombus/rhombus/0000-rhombus.md

 flip_origin(origin)  // prints Posn(0, 0)
 ```

-Finally, a function can have a result contract, which is written with
+Finally, a function can have a result annotation, which is written
-`::` after the parentheses for the function's argument.
-Every return
+with `-:` or `::` after the parentheses for the function's argument.
-value from the function is checked against the contract.
-Beware that a
+With a `::` result annotation, every return value from the function is
-function's body does not count as being tail position when the
+checked against the annotation.
+Beware that a function's body does not
-function is declared with a result contract.
+count as being tail position when the function is declared with a `::`
+result annotation.

 ```
-fun same_posn(p) :: Posn:
+fun same_posn(p) -: Posn:
   p

 same_posn(origin)    // prints Posn(0, 0)
+same_posn(5)         // prints 5, since `-:` does not check
+same_posn(origin).x  // prints 0 through efficient field access

+fun checked_same_posn(p) :: Posn:
+  p

+checked_same_posn(origin)  // prints Posn(0, 0)
-// same_posn(5)    // woudl be a run-time error
+// checked_same_posn(5)    // woudl be a run-time error
 ```

 The `def` form is a kind of do-what-I-mean form that acts like